Fundraising for YAC HQ at the CBA and for your own funds

 North Wiltshire YAC recently raised £1,000 with a sponsored walk.
 Their Leader, Katy, had these five Top Tips to share:

-- Set up a page with JustGiving to tie to the CBA’s account: it’s really convenient for your adult supporters to donate to you, to get the gift aid and manage the cash donations automatically.
-Don’t be phased by JustGiving, it’s not hugely user-friendly but it really does work!
+- Set up a fundraising page (for example with JustGiving): it’s really convenient for your adult supporters to donate to you, to get the gift aid and manage the cash donations automatically.

 - Use social media to tell people that you are fundraising: we had some very generous donations from complete strangers who nevertheless support CBA/YAC aims.